ONVIF Device Manager Review and Download - NVR IPCAMERA SECURITY

 The ONVIF Device Manager Interface

 The interface of the software is very basic.
-On the left side, there are boxes to input the username and the software should use when trying to connect to the camera and the basic information about the IP camera that was found.
+On the left side, there are boxes to input the username and the software should use when trying to connect to the and the basic information about the IP camera that was found.

 Onvif Device Manager Main Interface